22 April 2025

 Salary sacrifice strategies - are they effective?

-Also review salary sacrifice arrangements for the 2024-25 financial year to ensure an ‘effective salary sacrifice arrangement’ is in place ahead of your client earning the right to certain benefits.
-The concessional contribution cap is increasing from $27,500 to $30,000 in the 2024-25 year in line with indexation arrangements.
+Also review salary sacrifice arrangements for the 2025-26 financial year to ensure an ‘effective salary sacrifice arrangement’ is in place ahead of your client earning the right to certain benefits.

 Tip

-• From 1 July 2022, no work test applies to salary sacrifice contributions, or personal non-concessional contributions.
-A work test still applies for individuals aged 67 to age 75 (up to the 28th day after the month they turn 75) who make personal contributions they wish to claim as a tax deduction.
-Therefore, for clients who are within that age bracket who do not meet the work test (or work test exemption), utilising a salary sacrifice arrangement may be a tax effective way to contribute to superannuation.
+• A work test applies for individuals aged 67 to age 75 (up to the 28th day after the month they turn 75) who make personal contributions they wish to claim as a tax deduction.
+For clients who are within that age bracket, who are employed though don’t meet the work test (or work test exemption), utilising a salary sacrifice arrangement may be a tax effective way to contribute to superannuation.

 Further help